Midnigh7/AsBuiltReport.Kaminario.K2/README.md

 # Getting Started

-Below are the instructions on how to install, configure and generate a PKaminario K2 Array As Built Report
+Below are the instructions on how to install, configure and generate a Kaminario K2 Array As Built Report

 ## Pre-requisites
 The following PowerShell modules are required for generating a Kaminario K2 Array As Built report.